 Should I have COVID/flu and/or pneumonia vaccinations?

-If you are on immunosuppressive medications vaccinations are an important method of reducing complications and hospital admission from virus’s and infections.
+If you are on immunosuppressive medications vaccinations are an important method of reducing complications and hospital admission from viruses and infections.
 We recommend the Covid vaccine & boosters to all our patients as well as the yearly flu vaccination.

-Some treatments may reduce the efficacy of the Covid vaccine-the team will discuss this with you when planning your treatment if appropriate.
+Some treatments may reduce the efficacy of the Covid vaccine.
+The team will discuss this with you when planning your treatment if appropriate.
 We would still recommend you have the vaccine so you can have some protection.

 Likewise, the pneumonia (pneumococcal) vaccine is recommended for all patients with rheumatological conditions on immunosuppressive drugs.
 This should be repeated after 5 years, with a maximum of two injections per lifetime.